4K ULTRA HD BLU-RAY REVIEW:

-Rated ‘R’ for pervasive strong language, violence, some sexual content and brief drug use.
+Rated ‘PG-13’ for some strong language, thematic elements, brief violence and drug use.

 Stars Michelle Williams, Paul Dano, Gabriel LaBelle, Seth Rogen, Judd Hirsch, Jeannie Berlin.

 It can be argued that a surefire formula for a director making it into the Pantheon is a continued commitment to perpetual growth through experimentation, reenvisioning life as seen through a lens, and transforming even the most mundane studio assignment into a demanding journey to the heart of cinema.
 Rather than following in the footsteps of such prolific filmmakers as Clint Eastwood and Woody Allen, after a self-imposed 3-year hiatus Steven Spielberg returned to multiplexes with West Side Story, as unnecessary a remake as anything this side of Gus Van Sant’s Psycho.
 Next up, the second installment in the “I’ve Run Out of Things to Say” trilogy: the personal narrative, which, for many a green director, provides an ideal jumping off point.
 Once upon a time there was a colleague who assured me that no matter my level of dislike, there was at least one positive thing to be found in every picture.
 I promise you dear reader, that in the end, I will have found something praiseworthy to say of The Fabelmans.